RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 Activities
 1. Create a critical path for the users to discover and use the solution offered by the Product.

 2. We ask client to fill up our 'Quests Forms'.
-This form focuses on getting primary information related to the project.
+This form focuses on getting primary information related to the product.
 We have separate quests for Android, iOS and Web applications.
 Here is [Android Quest](https://rainingclouds.typeform.com/to/ZolKsb) for reference.

 ## Hangouts
 In the first week, we have a 30-40 minutes hangout call to understand different aspects about the product like Finalizing features for MVP, Approaches to the problem, Technical possibilities, design patterns, User experience etc.